project-ellis/ellis/CONTRIBUTING.md

 Unit tests should accompany most everything that's not refactoring.

-# Commit messages
+## Commit messages

 #### Title

 The commit title string is lowercase, with no period at the end.
-Try to stay under 50 chars (target), and never exceed 72 (hard limit).
+Try to stay under 50 chars (target); never exceed 72 (hard limit).

-First identify the part of Ellis that is changed, and then summarize the change starting with a verb in the imperative grammatical form--for example, `codec/msgpack: remove dead code`--so that it is quick for a human reader to parse.
+First identify the part of Ellis that changed, and then summarize the change starting with a verb in imperative grammatical form--for example, `codec/msgpack: remove dead code`--so that it's quick for a human reader to scan.

-Leave a blank line between the title and the body of the commit message.
+*Leave a blank line* between the title and the body of the commit message.

 #### Body